makers-for-life/makair/README.md

 Features include:

-- Pressure controled ventilation (sedated / intubated patients)
+- Pressure controlled ventilation (sedated / intubated patients)
-- Volume controled ventilation (sedated / intubated patients)
+- Volume controlled ventilation (sedated / intubated patients)
 - BiPap ventilation (non sedated patients with oxygen mask)
-- 4 hours battery duration
+- 4 hours battery life
 - Medical-grade alarms
 - High flow turbine (up to 100 L/min)
 - Up to 15 L/min oxygen
 - Fault tolerant design
 - Designed to be used continuously and intensively during 30 days

-MakAir ventilator as beed tested by independent researchers and studies found that it can compare with expensive hospital reanimation ventilators (less than 5% error on target pressures and volumes).
+MakAir ventilator has been tested by independent researchers and studies found that it can compare with expensive hospital reanimation ventilators (less than 5% error on target pressures and volumes).

 Mechanically-speaking, the overall system is composed of sub-components that can be plugged together and wired to form an air circuit, namely: